pygments/pygments/doc/download.rst

 ..
 XXX todo

    You can download the <a href="/docs/">documentation</a> either as
-      a bunch of rst files from the Mercurial repository, see above, or as a tar.gz containing rendered HTML files:</p>
+      a bunch of rst files from the Git repository, see above, or as a tar.gz containing rendered HTML files:</p>
       <p><a href="/docs/download/pygmentsdocs.tar.gz">pygmentsdocs.tar.gz</a></p>